 1951: Phil Collins

 Born in West London, Phil Collins spent time as a child actor before he found his way to rock 'n' roll.
 His musical career started with drumming for the progressive rock band Genesis, eventually becoming the group's lead singer.
 Collins also pursued a wildly successful solo career, racking up chart-topping hits including "Sussudio" and "Don't Lose My Number."

 - Other notable artists: Sting, Bonnie Tyler

 King of Country George Strait has been crooning to country music fans since the early 1980s.
 His full-on rancher style (cowboy hat, Western shirt, jeans) coincided perfectly with the "Urban Cowboy" movement—and Strait added his name to the top of the list of honky-tonk heroes.

 - Other notable artists: Paul Stanley, Neal Peart

 1953: Cyndi Lauper

-Cyndi Lauper found immense success in the ‘80s as a pop star with hits like “Girls Just Want to Have Fun,” “True Colors,” and “Time After Time.”
-Born in Quebec, Lauper has expanded her purview to include scores for Broadway musicals (she composed the score for “Kinky Boots”) and inspiring humanitarian work.
+Cyndi Lauper found immense success in the '80s as a pop star with hits like "Girls Just Want to Have Fun," "True Colors," and "Time After Time."
+Born in Quebec, Lauper has expanded her purview to include scores for Broadway musicals (composing for "Kinky Boots") and inspiring humanitarian work.

 1954: Stevie Ray Vaughan